 These powers do not extend to Enter & View of services relating to local authorities’ social services functions for people under the age of 18.
-Providers do not have to allow entry to parts of a care home which are not communal areas or allow entry to premise if their work on the premises relates to children’s social services.
+Providers do not have to allow entry to parts of a care home that are not communal areas or allow entry to premises if their work on the premises relates to children’s social services.

-The purpose of the visit will be to identify good practice that can be celebrated and shared with others, and to identify any issues about which service users feel concerned.
+The purpose of the visit will be to identify good practices that can be celebrated and shared with others and to identify any issues about which service users feel concerned.

 A member of the Healthwatch team will contact the provider in advance and let them know about the intended visit.
 A small team of Healthwatch volunteers will come to observe the service.
 They will all have received training, and will all have had a DBS check.
 They will ask staff, service users, and family members if present, some questions in a friendly and informal style about their experiences of the service.